TSL-UOB/CAV-Database/guide/guide_docs/time_filter.md

 PRIMARY KEY (agent_id,sim_time), geom geometry(POLYGON))
 ```

 Then create a filter statement that will allow us to take the actor states from a single time.
+For the sample data given this is the first time point in the sim log and shows the starting locations of the vehicles.

 ``` sql
 insert into sim_log.frame